-How to Divide Daylilies and Hostas
+How and When to Divide Hostas and Daylilies

 It’s easy to dig up daylilies.
 They have a taproot, and daylilies propagate in the same flowerbed as the host plant.
 Dig a hole that’s wide and deep enough to pull out the entire plant.
 Use a trowel or shovel to bring the plant out of the ground.

 Next, use your soil knife to cut the root fibers that keep these plants together.
 Once the plants are split, you transplant them in another sunny spot on your property to brighten that area.

 Hostas are another easy plant to divide.
 Hostas have taproots, and the roots grow in clumps like daylilies do.
 These root fibers (called root threads) grow out of the taproot.

 Dig up the hostas that need to be divided.
 Use a hand pruner or a soil knife to divide the hosta into two plants by cutting the root threads between the tubers.
 Make sure that you only cut one-third of the thread roots off the original plant.

 Next, plant your hostas in containers or a new spot in your landscape.
 Make sure to water every day until the roots are established.